valancej/documentation/_general/integrations/gemnasium.md

 sudo apt-get install gemnasium-toolbelt
 ```

-**Note** that this requires the Dockerfile also have `apt` available, to be able to install the CLI.
+**Note** that this requires the Dockerfile to be using a Debian-based base image.
+[See the Gemnasium documentation](https://github.com/gemnasium/toolbelt) for a list of alternative installation instructions.

 ### Running An Evaluation